See how strong your tests really are—not just how much code they exercise.

 If your code broke, would your tests catch it?

-To answer that, it combines multiple signals into a single analysis:
+To do that, it combines multiple signals into a single analysis:

 - Line coverage → what your tests execute